 Fred Weber (b.
-1955) and lives in Nyack, NY has been a producing artist for more than twenty five years.
+1955) and lives in Nyack, NY has been a producing artist for more than thirty years.
 He continues to work with traditional film and combines film and digital in his more recent work.
 His work has been exhibited widely in the US and is held in several collections including LACMA, The Whitney Museum of American Art, The Museum of Fine Arts Houston, and The Denver Museum of Art among many others.

 He began his series Memento Mori , images of heads that appear to be decaying in 1993, and has since been exhibiting in galleries and museums throughout the US.
 Whether working in still life, collage, portraiture, or self portraiture Fred Weber’s work reflects on life and death, space and time, to dark and cinematic effect.
 For him, photography is an allegory of the passage between life and death and is not only a way to fix one's own mortality but also to capture the passage of time.